Content and Graphics Update

 Ability to produce a variety of administrative reports quickly.

-Database Entry - OCLC (Entire Library Collection)
+Database Entry - OCLC (Entire Library Collection).

-Cataloging & Classifications Process Improvements
+Cataloging & Classifications Process Software and workflow improvements.

 Approximately 35-40% of the collection required full level cataloging records.